David recently asked,

 You’ve spoken a few times.
 You’ve earned great reviews.
 You’ve collected testimonials, videos, and other third party evidence of your skills.
 I encourage you to set up a special page on your personal professional website exclusively for speaking content, such as topics, testimonials, videos, etc.

 Write a clear, powerful biography and take a decent headshot photo of yourself.
+Again, it doesn’t have to be something you paid thousands of dollars for in the beginning – just good enough to look professional.

 These materials make conference organizers’ lives easier; the more you can give up front, the more confidence you’ll instill that you’re a polished, experienced speaker.